-The researchers also said that the hot flashes and psychological symptoms that can accompany the meno years could well be associated with oxidative stress or the imbalance of the production of free radicals and the body’s ability to neutralise them.
-Therefore the improvements in menopausal symptoms in the study participants could partly be explained by the antioxidative effect of lycopene.
+The researchers also said that the hot flashes and psychological signs that can accompany the meno years could well be associated with oxidative stress or the imbalance of the production of free radicals and the body’s ability to neutralise them.
+Therefore the improvements in menopausal signs in the study participants could partly be explained by the antioxidative effect of lycopene.
 Furthermore, a little known amino acid GABA (a neurotransmitter that helps regulate brain and nerves), is much more abundant in tomatoes than in other vegetables and fruits and could be another candidate as its prescription counterpart, gabapentin, has been proven to relieve hot flushes.

 So, The $64,000 Question: